Can Aloe Vera Cure Diverticulitis?

 - About two years or so ago I had my first bout of diverticulitis ...

 ... and even though I avoid the foods I was told to, I have had recurring episodes.
 This last one had me in the hospital due to an abscess.
-I am researching the causes of this aweful disease and have heard quite a bit about aloe vera lately.
-How long has aloe vera been used?
+I am researching the causes of this awful disease and have heard quite a bit about Aloe Vera lately.
+How long has aloe been used?
 Is it really safe?
-Has anyone you know of been cured of diverticulitis/diverticulosis issues by aloe vera?
+Has anyone you know of been cured of diverticulitis/diverticulosis issues by Aloe Vera?
 Thank you, Kathy.

 Hi Kathy, thank you for the question and hope for a quick recovery of your health.
 Well, let's see if I can help you.

 The lower part of the digestive tract called the large intestine or colon absorbs water from food and converts undigested food residues in feces.
 Colon leads to the rectum, where faeces remain temporarily up to be expelled from the body through the anus.
 The part of the colon that ends in rectum is called "sigmoid" because it looks like the letter final sigma of the Greek alphabet (s) and diverticular usually appear on weak spots of the - common throughout the gastrointestinal system - mucosal tissue, which is lining the wall of sigmoid part of the colon.